 Where: 50 kilometres (31 miles) south-west of the city

 To see wildlife in its natural habitat – with an accompanying game of hide-and-seek – visit Tidbinbilla Nature Reserve.
 Tidbinbilla is thought to mean "where boys become men" in local Aboriginal language, a reference to initiation ceremonies.
-A large valley floor stretches before you framed by Tidbinbilla Mountain and the Gibraltar Range.
-Punctuated with giant circular boulders, the latter is especially picturesque.
 At The Sanctuary, platypus peek above the water’s surface, kangaroos hop through bushland, cockatoos screech overhead and koalas can often be spotted in the treetops, while water birds and frogs can be heard calling along the gentle walking paths.

 Enjoy the Pod Playground at the Arboretum